gbegley/s3-cors-demo/README.md

 s3-cors-demo
 ============

-Using S3 and Cross Origin Resource Sharing
+This is a demonstration using Amazon Web Services Simple Storage Service and Cross Origin Resource Sharing